 The programme requests a minimum stay of 1 month.
-If an NE has to return home before the end of the 1 month period and furthermore if NE and HE reports are positive, then the relationship can be considered as successful provided that the reduction below the minimum time spent abroad is well justified.
+In case of unforeseen events, if an NE has to return home before the end of the 1 month period and furthermore if NE and HE reports are positive, then the relationship can be considered as successful provided that the reduction below the minimum time spent abroad is well justified.